 - Offer Free Samples: Nothing in life is free — unless you’re a customer and businesses are giving out free samples.
 While providing samples of your products does come with some expenses, allowing your customers to try before they buy is a good way to get them interested … and have them reaching for their wallets.
 Provide small bites of your baked goods or testers for your natural lotions and body products.
 Before distributing your samples, make sure that you’re aware of all health regulations to keep your business in operations and provide a sanitary shopping experience for your customers.

-Are You Ready To Start Selling At Farmers’ Markets?
+Ready To Start Selling At Your Farmer’s Market?

-On the surface, selling at a farmers’ market seems easy, but as you can see, there’s actually quite a bit of work that goes into planning, prepping, and selling your products.
+On the surface, selling at a farmers’ market seems easy, but as you can see, there’s actually quite a bit of work that goes into how to sell at a farmers’ market.
 While it may take a lot of hard work and expense to sell your products and make a profit, there are many benefits to peddling your goods at farmers’ markets, including low costs, more personalized interaction with your customers, and creative freedom.

 It’s up to you to determine if selling at a farmers’ market best fits your business goals.
-Once you’ve made the decision to move forward, we offer plenty of great resources to help you launch and operate your small business.
-From learning how to apply for a small business loan to choosing the right accounting software and POS systems, you’ll find everything you need to start selling is a way to take payments.
+Once you’ve made the decision to move forward, we offer plenty of great resources to help you sell your products at a farmers’ market.
+The most important thing you need to start selling is a way to take payments.
 To learn about more mobile credit card readers for farmers’ markets, read Looking For The Best Credit Card Reader For Small Business?
 Try These 7 Options.